o3de/o3de.org/content/docs/userguide/animation/editor/using-morph-targets-to-deform-characters.md

   . '
 title: Using Morph Targets to Deform Characters
 ---
-# Using Morph Targets to Deform Characters<a name="animation-editor-using-morph-targets-to-deform-characters"></a>
+# Using Morph Targets to Deform Characters {#animation-editor-using-morph-targets-to-deform-characters}

 ****